 What it does: Measures!
 There are quite a few different lengths that you can select from so make sure to choose one that will best fit your needs.

-An example: If most of the rooms in your home are 25 feet wide find a tape measurer that will accommodate this length.
+An example: If most of the rooms in your home are 25 feet wide find a tape measure that will accommodate this length.
+Having an accurate measurement is a must for built-in shelves or for buying furniture and area rugs!

-Our recommendation: Any will do.
+Our recommendation: Any tape measure will do, and you can find them at any hardware store or even most grocery stores.
 We probably have 10 different brands and sizes between the two of us.

 Price range: $5 – $25